hackshreya18/Daily__Contest/README.md

-# Daily_Virtual_Contest
+# Daily_Contest
-I am trying to give a virtual contest daily.
+I am trying to give a virtual contest daily and regular contest as well.